Overview

 Township of Seguin

-An enhancement project (covering approximately 12 acres) of wetlands in Sequin Township that will focus on the removal of Phragmites, an invasive species.
-This project will take place in the traditional territories of Wasauksing First Nation and Shawanaga First Nation, as well as the UNESCO Georgian Bay Biosphere.
+An enhancement project (covering approximately 12 acres) of wetlands in Sequin Township that focused on the removal of Phragmites, an invasive species.
+This project took place in the traditional territories of Wasauksing First Nation and Shawanaga First Nation, as well as the UNESCO Georgian Bay Biosphere.

 Upper Thames River Conservation Authority